-The couples, who have arguments frequently, strain their relationship to a point that they are not able to view their problems clearly.
-They perpetually stay angry at each and their resentment keeps growing.
-After a point of time their fights become absolutely pointless and all they accomplish by that is, blaming and pointing fingers at each other.
+The couples, who have arguments frequently, strain their relationship to the point that they cannot view their problems.
+They perpetually stay angry at each, and their resentment keeps growing.
+After a point of time, their fights become pointless, and all they accomplish is by blaming and pointing fingers at each other.

-Communication problem is one of the major reasons why couples drift apart.
-There are couples who do not communicate their feelings truly due to the fear of being ridiculed or making their partner angry or unhappy.
-Although this does not cause any verbal conflicts or fights, it does create emotional distance between the couple.
+Communication problems are one of the primary reasons why couples drift apart.
+Some couples do not communicate their feelings honestly due to the fear of being ridiculed or making their partner angry or unhappy.
+Although this does not cause verbal conflicts or fights, it creates emotional distance between the couple.

-Communication-focused-counselors are most suitable for such couples.
-They teach couples why expressing their feelings to their partners is crucial for their relationship and how to correctly express themselves, so that they don’t hurt, annoy or infuriate their partner.
-They help to revamp the couple’s system of interaction and fill the emotional void of their relationship.
+Communication-focused counselors are most suitable for such couples.
+They teach couples why expressing their feelings to their partners is crucial for their relationship and how to express themselves correctly so they don’t hurt, annoy or infuriate their partner.
+They help revamp the couple’s interaction system and fill the emotional void of their relationship.

-Couples who have been married for a long period time often experience loss of romance and passion in their relationship.
-The emotional distance between the couples sometimes grows to the extent that they become hesitant about sharing their personal feelings.
-They fear that their intimate feelings will not be validated or will be rejected by their partners, they feel ridiculous in admitting those feelings and hence they don’t.
+Couples who have been married for an extended period often experience a loss of romance and passion in their relationship.
+The emotional distance between the couples sometimes grows, making them hesitant about sharing their personal feelings.
+They fear that their intimate feelings will not be validated or rejected by their partners, they feel ridiculous in admitting those feelings, and hence they don’t.

-In such case attachment therapy can be useful in getting the partners closer to each other.
-This therapy encourages partners to speak to each other about extremely private feelings, even things that are trivial and don’t really matter.
+In such cases, attachment therapy can be helpful in getting the partners closer to each other.
+This therapy encourages partners to speak to each other about highly personal feelings, even things that are trivial and don’t matter.
 This exchange of emotions helps to rejuvenate romance in the relationship and strengthens the communication between the couple.

 4. Psychodynamic couples counseling

-When one or both partners act somewhat irrationally in a relationship, conflicts are bound to happen.
-Reason behind irrational or dysfunctional behaviour can be an unpleasant childhood experience or some minor psychological disorder.
-Such people have distorted views about their relationship and are hence incapable of reacting rationally all the time.
+Conflicts are bound to happen when one or both partners act somewhat irrationally in a relationship.
+The reason behind irrational or dysfunctional behavior can be an unpleasant childhood experience or some minor psychological disorder.
+Such people have distorted views about their relationship and are hence incapable of reacting all the time rationally.

-A psychodynamic counselor can help such people by identifying their behavioural pattern and deciphering the reason behind the odd behaviour and counseling the affected person and their partner about rectifying that and having a better marriage.
+A psychodynamic counselor can help such people by identifying their behavioral patterns, deciphering the reason behind the odd behavior, and counseling the affected person and their partner about rectifying that and having a better marriage.

 6. Positive psychology couples therapy

-In a long term relationship the thrill and excitement sometimes gets withered and couples forget how fortunate they are to have a caring and stable partner.
-Positive psychology therapy helps couples to remember, acknowledge and embrace the good things that happen in their relationship everyday.
-In this therapy the counselor makes the couple make note of the things that made them smile and feel happy in a day.
-This makes couples feel positive and brings back some excitement in their relationship.
+In a long-term relationship, the thrill and excitement sometimes get withered, and couples forget how fortunate they are to have a caring and stable partner.
+Positive psychology therapy helps couples remember, acknowledge and embrace the good things that happen in their relationship daily.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.